newrelic/terraform-provider-newrelic/README.md

 In order to run the full suite of Acceptance tests, run `make testacc`.

 *Note:* Acceptance tests *create real resources*, and often cost money to run.
-The environment variable `NEWRELIC_API_KEY` must also be set with your key for acceptance tests to work properly.
+The environment variables `NEWRELIC_API_KEY` and `NEWRELIC_LICENSE_KEY` must also be set with your associated keys for acceptance tests to work properly.

 ```sh
 $ make testacc